 5 Rules For Building Muscle

-Building muscle is simple, but not easy.
-These simple Principles are already in place, it's performing them consistently that is the hard part.
-When you are faced with a Training Program, a Diet Plan and a lifestyle that's required for physical progress you have to not only keep to it all very strictly and enthusiastically but you'll have to mould other aspects of your life to it as well.
+INTRO: Building muscle is simple, but not easy.
+These simple principles are already in place, it's performing them consistently that is the hard part.
+When you are faced with a Training Program, a Diet Plan and a lifestyle that's required for physical progress you have to not only keep to it all very strictly and enthusiastically, but you have to mould other aspects of your life to it as well.
 Your work, your relationships and other responsibilities all effect how well you can keep to the programs and the progress you make with them.
 If you fear other factors of your life cannot be compromised for the sake of your goals, you must adjust your expectations about exactly how much progress you can realistically make on a diet and training program.

 1. Progressive Training/ Overload